branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 3 Primes that guide us

- * P. 56: Priming by having referendum polled in school => greater support for school funding
+ * p.
+56: Priming by having referendum polled in school => greater support for school funding

  * Priming with images of classrooms and school lockers => greater support for school funding

- * Pp. 55-56: Kathleen Vohs.
+ * pp. 55-56: Kathleen Vohs.
 Money-priming => individualism (independence, selfishness, preference for being alone)

  * Reminding people of their mortality => appeal of authoritarian ideas

- * P. 56: "Lady Macbeth effect": Thinking of being ashamed => words wash, soap; thinking of stabbing a coworker => buying detergent, soap, disinfectant
+ * p.
+56: "Lady Macbeth effect": Thinking of being ashamed => words wash, soap; thinking of stabbing a coworker => buying detergent, soap, disinfectant

- * P. 57: "Disbelief is not an option. ...
+ * p.
+57: "Disbelief is not an option. ...
 Priming phenomena arise in System 1."

- * Pp. 57-58: Effect of image if eyes on "honesty box" for coffee and tea money
+ * pp. 57-58: Effect of image if eyes on "honesty box" for coffee and tea money

- * P. 58: "System 1 provides the impressions that often turn into your beliefs, and it is the source of the impulses that often become your choices and your actions.
+ * p.
+58: "System 1 provides the impressions that often turn into your beliefs, and it is the source of the impulses that often become your choices and your actions.
 It offers a tacit interpretation of what happens to you and around you. ...
 It contains the model of the world that instantly evaluates events as normal or surprising.
 It is the source of your rapid and often precise intuitive judgments. ...
 System 1 is also ...
 The origin of many of the systematic errors in your intuitions."

 ## Ch.
 5 Cognitive Ease

 ### 1 [no subtitle]

- * P. 59: Assessments are "carried out automatically by System 1, and one of their functions is to determine whether extra effort is required from System 2."
+ * p.
+59: Assessments are "carried out automatically by System 1, and one of their functions is to determine whether extra effort is required from System 2."

  * **cognitive ease**: